BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 The introductory presentations addressed the structure of ELIXIR and the ELIXIR Toxicology community, setting the stage of the workshop.
 To zoom in on the possible exploration of ELIXIR resources/tools/platforms as to the usefulness towards the toxicology research community, the first topic was the general FAIRification of research output (a guiding definition is found in [@citesForInformation:Houweling2023]).
-A main aspect of this part of the workshop was around making data FAIR, considering the ambitions, and identifying practical challenges.
+A main aspect of this part of the workshop was about making data FAIR, considering the ambitions, and identifying practical challenges, as well as tools that are provided by ELIXIR to tackle these challenges such as RDMkit, FAIR Cookbook, Data Management Plan Wizard.
 The main outcome of this session was a workshop discussion that guided the creation of document on using compact identifiers to make project reports more interoperable.

 This part was followed by an interactive, hands-on session around FAIRificiation recipes in the ELIXIR FAIR Cookbook [@RoccaSerra2023].
-The selection of data challenges/topics for this session was based upon topics identified from the research projects and communities mentioned above, as well as during the preparatory webinar.
+The selection of data challenges and topics for this session was selected based upon topics identified from the research projects and communities mentioned above, as well as during the preparatory webinar.

-The first day ended with a session on the FAIRification of AOPs, expanding on earlier work by the CIAO project ([https://www.ciao-covid.net/](ciao-covid.net)).
+The third and alst topic of the first day was a session on the FAIRification of AOPs, expanding on earlier work by the CIAO project ([https://www.ciao-covid.net/](ciao-covid.net)).
 Similar to the identified data challenges, the discussion during this session was also based on data challenges around the use and development of AOPs, identified by research projects and communities.
 This session fed directly into the continued development of the AOP-Wiki, highlighting efforts to make AOPs more findable and interoperable.

 The second day started with a session on the ELIXIR Data Platform and the FAIRsharing Toxicology Collection.
-This collection has been an ongoing collaboration between the ELIXIR Toxicology Community and the FAIRsharing project, recently boosted by a FAIRsharing Community Champion project.
+This collection is an ongoing collaboration between the ELIXIR Toxicology Community and the FAIRsharing project, recently boosted by a FAIRsharing Community Champion project.
 An interactive questionnaire was used to gather information on the profiles of attendees, the types of data they typically seek, and the databases they commonly use.
 This allowed for insights into the specific resources and data sources valued by the toxicology community, which led to discussions, helped identify gaps in existing databases and opportunities for the ELXIRI Data Platform and FAIRsharing Toxicology Collection to better support toxicology researchers.

 The main focus of the second day was a hands-on session on developing FAIR Implementation Profiles (FIPs).
 The FIP is a socio-technical approach to drive FAIR convergence by encouraging communities to publicly declare the FAIR Enabling Resources (FERs) [@fer_def] they use to implement the FAIR principles.
 Comparison of FIPs between communities can guide members of those communities to widely used FERs thereby avoiding duplicated efforts and improving interoperability [@Schultes2020].
 A good way to start with FIPs is using the FIP mini questionnaire [@fip_mini], because it allows a quick(er) inventory of resources without having to formally describe those resources as FERs.
-The formal way to create a FIP is with the FIP wizard (<https://fip-wizard.ds-wizard.org/>), a DSWizard-based tool that has been used by the WorldFAIR project for ready-for-modelling datasets for nanoinformatics [@citesForInformation:WFFIP1] and for datasets [@citesForInformation:WFFIP2; @Magagna2022].
+The formal way to create a FIP is with the FIP wizard (<https://fip-wizard.ds-wizard.org/>), a DSWizard-based tool was introduced to the participants has been used by the WorldFAIR project for ready-for-modelling datasets for nanoinformatics [@citesForInformation:WFFIP1] and for datasets [@citesForInformation:WFFIP2; @Magagna2022].